 - 5) The KDSS shutter valves are now open, allowing full movement of front and rear anti-roll bars.
 It is now safe to remove and install suspension components.

 DO NOT START OR OPERATE THE VEHICLE WITH SHUTTER VALVES OPEN.

 - 6) When suspension works are complete, lower vehicle onto level ground, then close BOTH shutter valve bolts fully by turning clockwise and tightening.
 Reinstall protective shield.

-Leave a comment below if you have any experience with the shutter valves on your 5th Gen. We would love to hear your thoughts on this and what type of suspension you are running on your 4Runner.
+Leave a comment below if you have any experience with the KDSS shutter valves or the Shims on your 5th Gen. We would love to hear your thoughts.
 Thanks, everyone!